szmisztal/server_client/README.md

 - **Help**: Get a list of available commands.

 ## Database
-The application uses a PostgreSQL database to store user information and messages.
+The application uses a SQLite database to store user information and messages.
 The database tables are created automatically when you run the server for the first time.